If you’ve got some introverts on your gift list and looking for some practical ideas that they would appreciate, here are a few ideas!

 It doesn’t have to be fancy, even a walk in the forest can be a lot of fun.

 This Take Your House Back course (by Dawn from The Minimal Mom, Cas from Clutterbug and Dana K. White from A Slob Comes Clean) makes an awesome Christmas gift that they’ll benefit from for years to come!
 (Great for extroverts too!!)

 Dawn, Cas & Dana teach you how to simplify your home with easy decluttering strategies, discovering your organizing style and developing new habits to help you create the clutter-free home you deserve.

-To gift the course for $20 off CLICK HERE!
+Sign up for the waitlist to be notified when registration opens.
+Gift certificates will be available for the holidays!
 You’ll also receive a printable certificate so that you have something to wrap!

 Have any questions?
 Email YourHouseCourse@gmail.com